underhillanna/PhotosynQ-Documentation/help/_apps_PhotosynQ_for_Android.md

 ### PhotosynQ for Android

 Taking measurements in the field, on the move?
-You can use the app to find and join projects, take measurements and contribute them.
+You can use the app to find and join Projects, take measurements and contribute them.

 #### Which Android Versions are supported?